23Adrian/CARE_PL/README.md

 Care is a prototype Health Care protocol language.

-To run CARE, you just need version of Python 3.
-Download the zipfile, extract it to your directory of choice.
+To run CARE, you just need version of Python 3, and the prompt_toolkit library.
+First, to install prompt_toolkit use:

+                                        pip install prompt_toolkit

+After this, download the CARE zipfile, extract it to your directory of choice.
-After extracting, navigate to the main CARE_PL with your CMD or Terminal of choice, and execute:
+After extracting, navigate to the main CARE_PL folder with your CMD or Terminal of choice, and execute:

                                         python -m CARE.care